timswims/ESK/README.md

 2. On the **Agents – Oracle Management Cloud** page, click the **Registration Keys** tab.
 The Registration Keys page opens.

-3. Enter the required details to create a new Registration Key:
+3. Enter the required details to create a new registration key:

 	* In the **Name** field, specify a name to identify the registration key.